openmc-dev/openmc/docs/source/usersguide/input.rst

     :color:
       Specifies the custom color for the meshlines boundaries.
-Should be 3 integers separated by spaces.
+Should be 3 integers separated by whitespace.
 This element is optional.

       *Default*: 0 0 0 (black)